 PhD, MS ’96, FNP-BC

-Kathleen Sparbel is dedicated to promoting the professional goals of Quad Cities-area nurses across advanced practice specialties.
+Kathleen Sparbel is dedicated to promoting the professional goals of Peoria-area nurses across advanced practice specialties.
 She teaches core courses and FNP management courses to DNP students across all UIC Nursing campuses.

 Sparbel’s research interests are broad.
 Her research related to education examines development of technology, simulation experiences and interprofessional education to enhance management of chronic disease.

 Her research also includes investigation of genomics, including decision-making regarding genetic testing, the impact of genetic information on individuals and families, and the application of genetic technologies in the primary care setting.
 As a PhD student in 2003, Sparbel took part in the National Institute of Nursing Research Summer Genetics Institute in 2003.

 In response to her work, Sparbel has received the 2013 Founder’s Award for Service from International Society of Nurses in Genetics; the 2014 Daisy Faculty Award from The Daisy Foundation; and the CARE (Community, Achievements, Respect, Excellence) Award for Distinguished Service from the Quad Cities Area Advanced Practice Nurse and Physician Alliance.